 You Just Got an Instant Pot—Now What?

-I don't remember the exact moment when the Instant Pot became the kitchen appliance to own, but it seems like every time I go to a dinner party, the host credits at least one of the mouthwatering dishes to the multi-talented gadget.
-And it’s not just my friends—the Instant Pot is currently the number-one best seller in Amazon’s Home and Kitchen section, with reviewers calling it a "game changer for those who are short on time."
-If you are known for spending time in the kitchen, there's a good chance you were gifted an Instant Pot this holiday season.
+I don't remember the exact moment that Instant Pot became the kitchen appliance; but it seems like, at every dinner party, the host credits at least one of their mouthwatering dishes to this multi-talented gadget.
+And not just my friends—Instant Pot is Amazon's top seller in their Home and Kitchen section, with reviewers calling it a "game changer for those who are short on time."
+If you're known for spending time in the kitchen, there's a good chance you were gifted an Instant Pot at some point.

 What exactly is an Instant Pot, anyway?
-This wonder machine is a programmable, electric pressure cooker, which means it uses a combination of heat and pressure to cook food in about half the time of traditional methods.
-Most models also have settings that allow you to sear, saute, steam, slow-cook, and simmer.
+This wonder machine is a programmable, electric pressure-cooker, which means it combines heat and pressure to cook food in about half the time of traditional methods.
+Most models also have settings for sear, sauté, steam, slow-cook, and simmer.
 You can also use the Instant Pot to cook rice, make yogurt, and walk your dog.
 OK, that last one was just wishful thinking, but the Instant Pot really can cook almost anything.
-With all those functions, though, can come a fair bit of confusion.
+Along with all those functions, though, can come a fair bit of confusion.
 We have a few tips for making sure the start of your pressure-cooking journey is as smooth as possible.

-If you got an Instant Pot over the holidays, you’re ready to move ahead with the pointers below.
-If you're still on the hunt for an Instant Pot (and maybe have some gift cards to use up) I personally use the 6-quart Duo Nova.
-I find that it’s large enough to fit a whole chicken, but not so big that it takes up all my spare counter space.
-If you're regularly feeding four or more people, you might decide to go with an 8-quart model.
+If you recently acquired an Instant Pot, use these pointers to get started.
+If you're still on the hunt for one, I personally use the 6-quart Duo Nova; large enough to fit a whole chicken, but not so big that it takes up all my spare counter space.
+If you're regularly feeding four or more people, you might want to go with an 8-quart model.